Akshaykumar05/Microsoft-Azure-Fundamentals-resource/README.md

 # Some Interview Questions For Azure Role:
 ## In Azure Cloud Service, What are the Cloud Servise Role?
 * Azure Cloud Servise is an example of a Plateform as a Service (PaaS).
 The Cloud Servise are hosted on virtual machine (VMs).
+* You have more controls over the VMs.
+* You can install your own software on VMs that use Azure Cloud Servises and you can access them remotely.